weavolutionmage/drachenwald/offices/archery-thrown-marshal/archery-rounds.md

 ### Authenticity
 Using, and making, authentic equipment may also yield an archer points.
 A maximum of 9 points is available without even hitting a target, as follows:
-   * Bow: 3 points to all archers who shoot an English longbow (D shaped without a sight window), a self bow, or any other bow which can be documented as more medieval than a modern recurve or fibreglass laminated longbow.
+   * Bow: 3 points to all archers who shoot an English longbow (D shaped without a sight window), a self bow, or any other bow which can be documented as more medieval than a modern recurve or fibreglass laminated longbow
-   * Arrows: 3 points are awarded for using arrows with self nocks.
+   * Arrows: 3 points are awarded for using arrows with self nocks
    * Construction: 3 points are awarded to all archers who either
      * Have built their own bow themselves OR
-     * Have built their own period-style arrows (with self nocks and tied-on feathers).
+     * Have built their own period-style arrows (with self nocks and tied-on feathers)

 ## Winter/Summer Competition